 Inducted in 2000

-A NASA Mission Specialist astronaut and veteran of 5 space flights, Dr. Dunbar has logged more than 50 days in space.
-She has served as the Payload Commander on two flights, including the first Space Shuttle docking mission to the Russian Space Station Mir.
+As NASA mission specialist astronaut and veteran of five space flights, Bonnie spent over 50 days in space.
+She served as the payload commander on two flights, including the first space shuttle docking mission to the Russian Space Station, Mir.

 Before working with NASA, she was a senior research engineer at the Rockwell International Space Division, where she helped develop the equipment and processes for manufacturing the thermal protection system for the space shuttle.

 She also received: the Exceptional Service Award from NASA; the University of Houston Distinguished Engineering Alumna; the President's Award from the Materials Research Society; the Schwaltzwalder P.A.C.E.
 Award from the ACerS; the University of Washington Engineering Alumni Achievement; Exceptional Service Medal from NASA; General Jimmy Doolittle Fellow of the Aerospace Education Foundation; the Public Service in Space Award from the Evergreen Safety Council; the Greaves-Walker Award from the ACerS; and the Rockwell International Engineer of the Year.